loowid/loowid/README.md

   Check your hosting provider documentation in order to know how to set this values, for example, with openshift you can type: rhc env set VARIABLE=VALUE -a app

   1. Credentials to access to some admin resources (debug level and stats).
+By default admin/admin.

-  * ADMIN_USERNAME
+  * ADMIN_USERNAME=admin
-  * ADMIN_PASSWORD
+  * ADMIN_PASSWORD=admin

   2. Chrome plugin extension id.
 Set the id of your own plugin extension for screen sharing.
-A generic plugin will be used by default.
+A generic domain plugin will be used by default.

-  * CEXTID
+  * CEXTID=generic-domain-plugin-id

   3. Xyrsys configuration, to configure access to xyrsys (https://xirsys.com/).

-  * XIRSYS_DOMAIN
+  * XIRSYS_DOMAIN=
-  * XIRSYS_USER
+  * XIRSYS_USER=
-  * XIRSYS_SECRET
+  * XIRSYS_SECRET=

   4. Room timeout.
 The number of days that a room can be active on the server before expires (15 days by default).

+  * ROOM_TIMEOUT=15

+  5. Path to certificate files.
+By default 'public.pem' and 'private.pem' in the same folder, you could set the full path to your own certificate files.

+  * PUBLIC_KEY=public.pem
-  * ROOM_TIMEOUT
+  * PRIVATE_KEY=private.pem